acidtib/clipper/README.md

 ### Usage

-Create environment with `init` command
+Create environment and config file with `init` command
 ```bash
 clipper init
 ```

+Global configuration can be changed on file `config.yml`

 Edit file `to_download.txt` with the links of the clips you want to download